Updated April 2026

-Compare landlord insurance from 13+ NZ providers side-by-side.
-Cover for tenant damage, loss of rent, meth contamination and more.
+Compare landlord insurance from 10+ Australian providers side by side.
+Cover for tenant damage, loss of rent, legal liability and more.
 Protect your rental investment.
 100% free.

 Highest Rated Featured Provider